-- Route notes, maps, profiles
+- Route maps, profiles

 - Activity Level

-- Trek Madone 3.1 full carbon frame, compact - 235 Euros extra
+- Trek Madone 3.1 carbon frame, Shimano 105 (10 speed), compact - 235 Euros extra

-Moderate / Challenging - The tour is suitable for cyclists of all ages who have a good level of fitness and enjoy road biking - of course expect hills!
+Moderate / Challenging - The tour is suitable for cyclists of all ages who have a good level of fitness and enjoy road biking - of course expect hills with steeper ramps!
 There are enough category climbs and mountains for the rider who wants to challenge themselves, whilst our support van enables other riders to enjoy the trip without worrying as you can take a rest or opt out of the bigger climbs.
 On the longer climbs everyone can ride at their own pace.
 There is the option for non-riders to come along - please enquire

 “Man is a genius when he is dreaming.”
 Akira Kurosawa

-Slumber like a babe, well, we certainly don´t want that on this tour, you need your energy and we know, having a young child, how babies sleep.
 Our hotels are a great collection of spots, keeping in mind that the days are full enough, you´ll want to be having some down time off the bike in a comfy environment.